wombleton/gitlaw-nz/acts/N/National Animal Identification and Tracing Act 2012.md

     *   (f) the relationship of Māori and their culture and traditions with their ancestral lands, waters, sites, wāhi tapu, and taonga.

-    (4) If person B refuses or fails to comply with a notice given under this clause, that person commits an offence and is liable on summary conviction to a fine not exceeding $1,000\.
+    (4) If person B refuses or fails to comply with a notice given under this clause, that person commits an offence and is liable on conviction to a fine not exceeding $1,000\.

+    Schedule 2 clause 13(4): amended, on 4 October 2013, by [regulation 3(1)][129] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ## Part 3
 Powers of NAIT officers to obtain certain orders